Oyvindkg/SwiftProductGenerator/README.md

 A generic cartesian product generator written in swift similar to Python's [`itertools.Product`](https://docs.python.org/3/library/itertools.html).

 ## Mission
-Reduce memory consumption and processing time for cartesian product of arbitrary arrays.
+Reduce memory consumption and processing time for cartesian product of arbitrary collections.

 ## Usage
 The generator is initialized with an array containing the collections to be combined: